-When scoping out newer neighborhoods looking for new construction, having a knowledgeable Realtor at your side can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to find one that's a match for your family.
+While driving through newer additions searching new construction, having a knowledgeable Realtor at your side is important. will be your guide when navigating the myriad of new homes today to locate one that's right for your family.

 In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and how long the home has been on the market.
-Developers in new additions don't like taking lower than their asking price because buyers already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the builder and how long the home has been available.
+Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and current market conditions, builders have been known to allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, a builder will often allow a few concessions.

-While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
-Inevitable problems can be repaired (by the builder) before you move in and larger issues identified before they become your problem.
+While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
+Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before it's too late.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.